eriqande/solidmon/README.md

+1.5) MAKE SURE that there is a directory called "out" in the current directory.
+There should be one supplied from tagged version in git.
+If not lots of crap will bomb.
+Some of the files will be looking to write the output in that directory.

 2)  To  run  SOLOMON  in batch mode you provide paths for the kid genotype file, the dad genotype file and the output file you want